Wisp Ski Resort: The Mountain

 Wisp Resort is seasonal and receives on average 100 inches of snow each year; however, they do make their own snow in order to make the season last longer.
 Offering different trails for each skill level, Wisp is accessible to all people of all skiing and snowboarding abilities, even offering lessons to beginner skiers and snowboarders.
 Night skiing is also available on 90% of the terrain Tuesdays thru Saturdays.
 According to DCSki.com, Wisp was voted runner-up in the category "best year-round resort in the Mid-Atlantic."

 Slopes

 Wisp Resort has a total of 34 slopes and trails.
 The Front Side Trails include five trails marked "easy", ten trails marked "more difficult", and five trails marked "most difficult."
 East Ridge Trails include one "more difficult" trail and five "most difficult" trails.
 North Camp Trails include five "easy" trails, three "more difficult" trails, and one "most difficult" trail.
-The resort also includes a tubing park, an ice skating rink, a nordic center, and a mountain coaster.
+The resort also includes a tubing park, an ice skating rink, and a mountain coaster.
+The nordic center closed in 2020.